CSCfi/csc-user-guide/docs/support/tutorials/hyperparameter_search.md

 ### Adaptive search

 The previous two approaches do not take into account of previously evaluated hyperparameter candidates. *Adaptive search*, or *Bayesian optimization*, utilizes previously evaluated hyperparameters to direct its search for a new set of hyperparameters.
 The search is done by training a *surrogate model*, which contains a set of initial hyperparameters.
 After a surrogate model has been trained, an *acquisition function* is used to direct the search for new hyperparameters.
-This approach is sequential in nature: the search moves forward only after the set of hyperparamters have been evaluated by the acquisition function, making adaptive search difficult to parallelize.
+This approach is sequential in nature: the search moves forward only after the set of hyperparameters have been evaluated by the acquisition function, making adaptive search difficult to parallelize.

 ### Multifidelity search